Emergency Management Performance Grant

 Financial and technical assistance is provided to support state and county governments' efforts to improve their emergency response capabilities.
 By providing this assistance, the federal government stresses the importance of, and the fact that there is a national interest in, all jurisdictions having emergency management programs that:

-- Ensure that there is an aggressive exercise program that provides a means to evaluate and test plans, people, procedures, equipment, etc.; and,
+Ensure that there is an aggressive exercise program that provides a means to evaluate and test plans, people, procedures, equipment, etc.

 Such organizations and programs are expected to play a key role in cooperation and coordination with Federal departments and agencies and private sector organizations in developing, maintaining and improving a comprehensive, national emergency management system.